VAIBHAV189/BITS-Hack-21/README.md

 2. The creator has a dashboard where he/she can view the status of tasks and manage various projects efficiently.
 3. Promoters can send requests to the creator, and the creator has the choice to accept/reject the request.
 4. Provided a feature to link youtube channels with the creator’s dashboard to manage the payments and gather other intel from youtube analytics such as Views and Subscriber count.
+5. A Payments Dashboard where a creator can view the details of all the payments.
-5. Automated Mail Support for the Promoters to keep them updated about the Acceptance/Rejection of their request.
+6. Automated Mail Support for the Promoters to keep them updated about the Acceptance/Rejection of their request.
 Invoices of payments are also sent via mail.

 ## Future Scope

-1. A Payments Dashboard where a creator can view the details of all the payments.
-2. A Paytm payment gateway integrated with the Payments Dashboard which will be used to manage the donations.
+1. A Paytm payment gateway integrated with the Payments Dashboard which will be used to manage the donations.
-3. A chatting window for creator and promoter to have their queries resolved.
+2. A chatting window for creator and promoter to have their queries resolved.

 ## Technology Stack
 1. HBS